puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Puppet can be used to manage configurations on a variety of different operating systems and platforms.
 The ability to write portable code that accomodates various platforms is a significant advantage in using Puppet.
 It is important that you learn to write manifests in such a way that they can function in different contexts.
 Effective use of **variables** is one of the fundamental methods you will use to achieve this.

-If you have used variables before in some other programming or scripting language, the concept should be familiar.
+If you've used variables before in some other programming or scripting language, the concept should be familiar.
 Variables allow you to assign data to a variable name in your manifest and then use that name to reference that data elsewhere in your manifest.
 In Puppet's syntax, variable names are prefixed with a `$` (dollar sign).
 You can assign data to a variable name with the `=` operator.
 You can also use variables as the value for any resource attribute, or as the title of a resource.
 In short, once you have defined a variable with a value you can use it anywhere you would have used the value or data.

 {% warning %}
 Unlike resource declarations, variable assignments are parse-order dependent.
 This means that you must assign a variable in your manifest before you can use it.